 - Not installing a reputable anti-malware application on the computer, or having one with an expired license and an obsolete definitions base

 Technical Details of the Google Redirect Virus

 Since the Google Redirect Virus is a rootkit, it has the ability to stay hidden within the hard disk of the infected machine for extended periods of time, from where it monitors the user's online behavior and Internet browsing habits.
 At the same time, the virus does not give any recognizable signs of its presence.
-In order to identify a GRV on a computer, the user should look for the following processes which researchers believe to be associated with the malware:
+In order to identify a Google Redirect Virus on a computer, the user should look for the following processes, which researchers believe to be associated with the malware: